weareinteractive/ansible-apache2/README.md

 * ssl.conf
 * utf8.conf

-These can be included into your site definitions.
+These can be included into your site definitions (See Example playbook below).

 ## Example playbook